The Swarm (roller coaster)

 The Swarm is a steel roller coaster located at Thorpe Park in the United Kingdom.
-The Swarm was the world's second Wing Coaster model designed by Swiss roller coaster manufacturer Bolliger & Mabillard and the only one located in the United Kingdom.
+The Swarm was the world's second Wing Coaster model designed by Swiss roller coaster manufacturer Bolliger & Mabillard and the first one located in the United Kingdom.
 Construction commenced in May 2011, and the coaster opened on 15 March 2012.
-From 2013 until 2015, the last two rows of each train faced backwards, while the first five rows faced forward.
-This was restored to the original for safety reasons in 2016, with all riders facing forward once again.
+From 2013 until 2015, the last two rows of each train were reconfigured to face backwards, while the first five rows faced forward.
+This was restored to the original configuration in 2016.

-The 2543 ft ride stands 127 ft tall and features five inversions and a heavily-banked left turn.
+The 2543 ft ride stands 127 ft tall and features five inversions along with a heavily-banked left turn.
 Riders experience speeds of up to 59 mph and 4.5 times the force of gravity.
 A marketing campaign for the ride dubbed LC12 - The End is Coming began eleven months before The Swarm opened to the public.
-It has generally been well-received, ranking highly amongst other roller coasters of its type.
+It has generally been well-received, ranking highly amongst other winged roller coaster designs.

 History

-Planning and announcement

 In 2010, planning for The Swarm began behind closed doors.
 The ride was codenamed Project LC12 in the early process of its planning and construction.
 On 31 January 2011, Thorpe Park submitted a planning application for their 2012 ride to the Runnymede Borough Council.
 The website gave further information about the new ride's theme, that of an apocalyptic battle.

-Construction and opening

 At the time of the ride's announcement construction was already underway.
 The track for The Swarm was complete by 18 November 2011.
 Clearance testing started almost immediately; the first operational test run was completed on 17 January 2012.

 On 15 March 2012, The Swarm officially opened to the public.
 In January 2013, Thorpe Park announced that the last two rows on The Swarm would be rotated to face backwards for 2013, a first for a Wing Coaster.
 The park's tag line for this experience is 'THE SWARM- Brave It Backwards'.
 The park additionally announced that they were adding a damaged, mangled billboard, which the train travels through.
-In 2016 the seats were returned to all facing forwards.
+In 2016, the seats were returned to all facing forwards.

 Characteristics

 Location

-The Swarm is located on a reclaimed island adjacent to the Stealth roller coaster, with parts of the ride being built over water.
+The Swarm is located on a reclaimed island adjacent to the Stealth roller coaster, with parts of the ride built over water.
 A bridge links the core of Thorpe Park to an island which hosts the roller coaster station, merchandise outlet, a games zone and toilet buildings.